 What is workplace anxiety?

 Workplace anxiety can refer either to work-related stress that leads to anxiety or the impact of an anxiety disorder on a person’s work.
 In either case, the symptoms of work anxiety often look very similar.
 Workplace anxiety is not a diagnosable anxiety disorder.
-However, people with generalized anxiety disorder, panic disorder, social anxiety disorder, or other specific phobias may experience work anxiety.
+However, people with generalized anxiety disorder, panic disorder, social anxiety disorder, or other specific phobias may experience working from home stress and anxiety.

 According to the Anxiety and Depression Association of America, anxiety disorders are the most common mental illness in the United States, affecting 40 million adults every year.
 While highly treatable, only 36.9% of those suffering receive treatment for their anxiety.